Whaley House (San Diego, California): History

 Corinne Lillian was engaged at the time of her sister's death, but her fiancé broke off the engagement due to the scandal it raised.
-After these tragic events, Thomas Whaley built a single-story frame home for his family at 933 State Street in Downtown San Diego and the family moved into the new residence, leaving the Whaley House vacant for over two decades.
+After these tragic events, Thomas Whaley built a single-story frame home for his family at 933 State Street in downtown San Diego and the family moved into the new residence, leaving the Whaley House vacant for over two decades.

 Francis Whaley married Susan E. Murray in Mendocino, California on December 31, 1888.
 On December 14, 1890, Thomas Whaley died due to ill health at the State Street address.
 Anna Amelia Whaley died at Modesto, California on December 12, 1905.

 Meanwhile, the old Whaley House remained vacant and fell into disrepair.
 In late 1909, Francis Whaley undertook the restoration of the building and turned the home into a tourist attraction, where he posted signs promoting its historicity and entertained visitors with his guitar.
 Anna Whaley, Thomas's widow, Corinne Lillian, Francis and George all lived in the old Whaley House in 1912.
 On February 24, 1913, Anna died at 80 years of age.
 A year later, Francis Whaley died on November 19, 1914.
 George Whaley died on January 5, 1928, in San Diego and, Corinne Lillian Whaley continued residency in the house until her death in 1953.

 After this history of success and deaths the Whaley House remains well known as a haunted house.
 It is said that guests and the staff, from time to time, will catch a glimpse of the ghost of a Whaley family member who died inside the house such as: baby Thomas Jr., Violet, Anna, Francis, George or Corinne Lillian Whaley.

-The Whaley House
+Whaley House

-The Whaley House is located in the Old Town neighborhood of San Diego.
+The Whaley House is located at the Old Town neighborhood of San Diego.
 The historic house opened as a museum on May 25, 1960, managed by the San Diego Historical Shrine Foundation, a non-profit organization formed in 1956 and led by James E. Reading and June A. Strudwick-Reading.
 June Strudwick-Reading served as the Director of the Whaley House Museum from 1960 until her death in January 1998.
 The Whaley House has been maintained by Save Our Heritage Organisation (SOHO) since 2000.
 Since 2007 a live-in caretaker has lived on the property to prevent theft and vandalism.

 The two-story Greek Revival house was designed by Thomas Whaley himself and construction began on May 6, 1856.
 Completed in 1857, the cost of the house was more than $10,000.
 It was made from bricks created in Whaley's brickyard on Conde Street.
 The house was the first of its kind in San Diego.